 Although many tourist guides would lead you to believe otherwise, there are plenty of things to do in Wicklow outside of Glendalough.

-Now, don’t get me wrong – Glendalough is incredible (as you’ll see below!), but there are plenty more places in Wicklow that are worth a ramble around.
+Now, don’t get me wrong – Glendalough is incredible (as you’ll see below!), but there are plenty of other places to visit in Wicklow that are worth a ramble around.

-In the guide below, you’ll find an absolute heap of different things to do in Wicklow, from mountain walks and prisons to ancient pubs, award-winning restaurants and more.
+In the guide below, you’ll find a heap of different things to do in Wicklow, from mountain walks and prisons to ancient pubs, award-winning restaurants and more.

 Table of Contents

-1. Grab some brekkie in the only gorgeous Wicklow Heather
+1. Grab some brekkie in the Wicklow Heather

-One of my favourite things to do in Wicklow is to spend a day hiking about a group of friends.
-Any time we do this, we nip into the Wicklow Heather first for breakfast.
+One of my favourite things to do in Wicklow is to head off on one of the many Wicklow walks.
+Any time I do this, I nip into the Wicklow Heather first for breakfast.

 This is one of the most beautiful places that I’ve ever eaten.
-And I’m not talking about the food (although that was savage as well).
+And I’m not talking about the food.

 The Wicklow Heather brings together the best of old-world design and decor and it looks and feels old-world thanks to beautifully varnished wooden floors and ceilings.

-Situated in the picturesque village of Laragh, deep in the Wicklow Mountains, the Wicklow Heather is the type of place that immediately makes you feel at home.
+Situated in the picturesque village of Laragh, deep in the Wicklow Mountains, the Wicklow Heather is the type of place that makes you feel like you’ve stepped back in time.

 2. Climb the Great (and pointy) Sugarloaf Mountain